alxmamaev/jetson_yolov5_tensorrt/README.md

 After that you need to use `trtexec` tool, my docker container includes builded trtexec.
 You can use it just by pulling the container.
 JetPack already includes nvidia docker, you does need to install additional sofrware to run exampels.
-* (Container is not yet published) Pool docker container: `docker pull ...`
+* Pool docker container or build (See build section): `docker pull alxmamaev/jetson_yolov5_trt:latest`
-* Run `docker run --runtime nvidia -v /path/to/dir/with/model/:/models/ --rm yolov5_trt:latest trtexec --onnx=/models/model_name.onnx --saveEngine=/models/model_name.plan -  -fp16`
+* Run `docker run --runtime nvidia -v /path/to/dir/with/model/:/models/ --rm alxmamaev/jetson_yolov5_trt:latest trtexec --onnx=/models/model_name.onnx --saveEngine=/models/model_name.plan -  -fp16`
   - Provide directory with your model after `-v` option, this dir will be shared between container and the host.
   - Also replace `model_name` by name of your model file
   - TensorRT model will be saved at path that sets in `--saveEngine` option